 Add to your Asheville itinerary by checking out the surrounding areas!

-Less than a half hour north from downtown Asheville in Weaverville, discover local pottery from Mangum Pottery.
+Less than a half-hour north of downtown Asheville in Weaverville, discover local pottery from Mangum Pottery.
 Take a trip to Asheville in November for “Art Safari”, one of the original studio tours in the Asheville area.
 It’s a self guided free event that offers a unique look at the artist’s work in their working environment.
 Grab lunch from the famous Blue Mountain Pizza before taking a walk at nearby Lake Louise.

 Just 20 minutes driving east of Asheville is Fairview, where you’ll find Hickory Nut Gap Farm, a major supplier of Asheville’s humanely raised meat, and Whistle Hop Brewing Company, a unique brewery set in two historic train cars!